 How To Get Puppies Eating Dry Food

-It may seem hopeless, but knowing three things make it easier:
+It may seem hopeless, but knowing four things makes it easier:

 - Healthy puppies don’t starve themselves if they know it’s food